rnegi0/GIT_Basics/git_commands.md

 git show 93b3e6a --oneline --pretty=fuller
 ```

+### Using log command
-Check the current HEAD and its ancestry
+It shows the current HEAD and its ancestry i.e. it shows commit logs
+It lists commits that are reachable by following the parent links from the given commit(s), but exclude commits that are reachable from the one(s) given with a ^ in front of them.
+The output is given in reverse chronological order by default.
 ```
 git log
 git log --oneline